jidongxiao/CSCI1200-DataStructures/labs/02_classes/README.md

 Some notes about these 3 files:

 - date.h and date.cpp are the implementation of a class called *date*.
-- date_main.cpp is program to test the *date* class, and therefore, only this file contains the *main* function.
+- date_main.cpp is the program to test the *date* class, and therefore, only this file contains the *main* function.
-- the file with the .h file name extension is called the header file.
+- the file with the .h file name extension is called the header file, and the .cpp file is callled the implementation file.
+Note that in C++ the name of the header and implementation files are not required to exactly match the name of the class, but it is good coding style to do so.
 - in this lab, you're not required to use the keyword **const**, as we will cover more about it in lecture.
-For the same reason, for now, you can also ignore the keyword **const** that is used in the date class.
+For the same reason, for now, you can also ignore the keyword **const** that is used in the *date* class.
 - typically in C++, we declare a class in the header file, and then define/implement this class in a .cpp file.
 The declaration of a class includes the prototype of its member functions, and it also includes the member variables of this class.
-As can be seen from *date.h* and *date.cpp*, the date class has 3 member variables:
+As can be seen from *date.h* and *date.cpp*, the *date* class has 3 member variables:
 ```cpp
   int day;
   int month;